-These birds are found across most of south-eastern Australia, in Queensland, New South Wales, South Australia, Victoria and Tasmania.
+These birds are found across most of south-eastern Australia in Queensland, New South Wales, South Australia, Victoria and Tasmania.

 The scientific name for the superb fairywren is Malurus cyaneus.
 They are one of 11 different species of fairywrens but are actually not a wren at all.
-They are more closely related to honeyeaters and pardolotes.
+They are more closely related to honeyeaters and pardalotes.
 Other spellings for fairywrens include 'fairy wrens' or 'fairy-wrens'.

 The male superb fairywren has bright blue colouring on his head and tail only during the breeding season.
 He then loses his blue feathers in autumn and winter.
-Females, juveniles and males who are not breeding are a plain mid-brown colour.
-All fairywrens hold their tail up most of the time.

 Superb fairywrens make a number of different calls but the most recognisable is a beautiful high-pitched tinkling sound.